Brunei: Infrastructure

 Brunei is accessible by air, sea, and land transport.
 Brunei International Airport is the main entry point to the country.
 Royal Brunei Airlines is the national carrier.
 There is another airfield, the Anduki Airfield, located in Seria.
 The ferry terminal at Muara services regular connections to Labuan (Malaysia).
 Speedboats provide passenger and goods transportation to the Temburong district.
 The main highway running across Brunei is the Tutong-Muara Highway.
 The country's road network is well developed.
 Brunei has one main sea port located at Muara.

 The airport in Brunei is currently being extensively upgraded.
 Changi Airport International is the consultant working on this modernisation, which planned cost is currently $150 million.
 This project is slated to add 14000 m2 of new floorspace and includes a new terminal and arrival hall.
 With the completion of this project, the annual passenger capacity of the airport is expected to double from 1.5 to 3 million.

 With one private car for every 2.09 persons, Brunei has one of the highest car ownership rates in the world.
 This has been attributed to the absence of a comprehensive transport system, low import tax, and low unleaded petrol price of B$0.53 per litre.

-A new 30 km roadway connecting the Muara and Temburong districts of Brunei is slated to be completed in 2019.
-Fourteen kilometres (9 mi) of this roadway would be crossing the Brunei Bay.
+A new 30 km roadway connecting the Muara and Temburong districts of opened to traffic on 17 March 2020.
+140 km of this roadway would be crossing the Brunei Bay.
 The bridge cost is $1.6 billion.

 Banking

-Bank of China received permission to open a branch in Brunei in April 2016.
+The Bank of China received permission to open a branch in Brunei in April 2016.
 Citibank, which entered in 1972, closed its operations in Brunei in 2014.
 HSBC, which had entered in 1947, closed its operation in Brunei in November 2017.
-May Bank of Malaysia, RHB Bank of Malaysia, Standard Chartered Bank of United Kingdom, United Overseas Bank of Singapore and Bank of China are currently operating in Brunei.
+Maybank of Malaysia, RHB Bank of Malaysia, Standard Chartered Bank of United Kingdom, United Overseas Bank of Singapore and Bank of China are currently operating in Brunei.